fredrikaurdal/next-poc/README.md

 All components are styled with **SASS** through SCSS modules, and reusability whenever possible with variables.
 Component level styles should improve performance somewhat as well, and make selector naming more concise.

-Considering that I’m using CSS modules in the form of SASS, I don’t have to use BEM based on what’s outlined in the assignment.
+Considering that I’m using CSS modules in the form of SASS, I don’t have to use BEM based on what was outlined in the assignment.
 I have still chosen to use a modified version of it where ‘--‘ is replaced with ‘\_\_’, because dashes are not allowed in JavaScript variables.

 Once the app was ready, it was thoroughly tested to see if anything didn’t work as expected.